GNSS Best Practices for AFC and Cisco Wireless AP Location Deployments

 Figure 1.
 Wired and Wireless Geolocation Propagation Techniques

-To conduct a preliminary GNSS site survey, it is recommended to have at least four modules to scope the proposed placement of APs on a floorplan, and the signal quality each module receives.
+To conduct a preliminary GNSS site survey, it is recommended to have at least four modules to scope the proposed placement of APs on a floor plan, and the signal quality each module receives.
 If at least one AP nearby has a valid GPS signal, other neighboring APs can leverage the same GPS coordinates with a relative measure of uncertainty.
 This process is known as geolocation propagation.
-It can be accomplished either through wired proximity on the same Layer 2 switch stack or through shared RF neighborship up to a calculated distance of up to 400 meters from an AP with a valid GPS signal.
+It can be accomplished through wired proximity on the same Layer 2 switch stack or shared RF neighborship up to a calculated distance of up to 400 meters from an AP with a valid GPS signal.

 Target an RF neighborship of an RSSI of at least -75 dBm or better on any one of the 2.4 GHz, 5 GHz, or 6 GHz bands and an SNR of 15-20 or better for optimal and consistent results.
-Results will vary from one wireless environment to the next.
+Results vary from one wireless environment to the next.

 A blueprint of a buildingDescription automatically generated

 Figure 2.
-Geolocation Propagation Operation across an Indoor Floorplan
+Geolocation Propagation Operation across an Indoor Floor plan

 GPS Signal Lock